-As one of the ten global hotspots, Bhutan is committed to preserving and protecting its rich environment through its government and environmental organizations.
-This commitment is apparent in the fact that the kingdom has the distinct honor of being one of the only nations whose forest cover has actually grown over the years.
+Bhutan is the 1oth global hotspots committed to preserving and protecting its diverse environment with help of the government and environmental organizations.
+The commitment is so apparent that the kingdom is one of the only nations whose forest cover is actually growing over the years.

 Bhutan has currently managed to preserve 72.5% of its total landmass under forest cover and has a strategy to maintain a minimum of 60% forest cover at all times to come.
 Emphasizing the strategy, Bhutan celebrates forestry day on 2nd June coinciding with the coronation of the Fourth King.
 This is the day when every citizen of Bhutan has to plant a sapling.
 The Global significance of preservation of natural environment has become the central pillar of Bhutan’s identity.
-Government rules and regulations are un amending when it comes to the forest and natural resources preservation.
+Government policies are un amending in case of the forest and natural resources conservation.
 Nature reserves and wildlife sanctuaries are maintained not only to preserve forest but also to conserve the wildlife in the kingdom.
 They are not only well protected but are also ensured that no harm may fall upon them from the public.